-Wednesday Mostly sunny.
-Slight (20%) chance of a shower in the southeast from the late morning.
+Tuesday Partly cloudy.
+High (70%) chance of showers in the northeast, most likely from the late morning.
 Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the southeast in the afternoon and evening.
-Winds S/SE 15 to 20 km/h tending NE/SE before dawn.
+The chance of a thunderstorm.
+Heavy falls possible in the northeast.
+Winds S/SE 35 to 55 km/h.

 Wednesday Cloudy.
 Very high (90%) chance of rain east of Longreach, medium (60%) chance elsewhere.
 A chance of thunderstorms.
 Heavy falls possible east of Longreach.
 Winds S/SE 35 to 55 km/h tending E/SE 35 to 50 km/h early in the morning then tending S/SE 30 to 45 km/h in the late evening.
 Damaging wind gusts to 100 km/h possible depending on movement and development of Severe Tropical Cyclone Debbie.

 Thursday Partly cloudy.
 High (70%) chance of rain east of Longreach, slight (20%) chance elsewhere.
 A chance of thunderstorms in the morning and afternoon.
 Heavy falls possible east of Longreach.
 Winds S/SW 30 to 45 km/h.